Crippius/space-and-time-adaptivity/README.md

 - **C++** compiler (C++11 or later).
 - **CMake** ≥ 3.12.

-To utilize the automatic tester or visualize the solver's statistic on the notebook inside the results folder, you can set up the conda environment named `pdeEnv` to properly run the python scripts in two simple steps:
+To utilize the python scripts inside the `scripts` directory, you can set up the conda environment named `pdeEnv` to properly run the python scripts in two simple steps:

 ---